The Basics to Start Replacing Your Old Vents

 What Species of Wood Do You Want Your Vent Made Of?

 We offer more than just Pine or basic wood options here!
-We custom build vents and wood products with 2 dozen different species of wood!
+We custom build vents and wood products with over 2 dozen different species of wood!
+If you are painting your wood vent we offer paint grade options of Birch, Maple, Pine or Poplar.

 *Remember if you are staining your wood, we will need to focus on matching the wood grain to your existing location.
 Our staff is happy to help you identify your wood species if you do not know.
 This will also help make sure the wood can absorb the stain in a similar way.
 So we first identify the wood species and color match second.

-What color stain and sheen finish do you want?
+What color of stain and sheen finish do you want?

 Vent Location: Where is the vent being installed?